PostmanPat2011/SBGvm/README.md

 Make sure to reconfigure the driver detach and kvm.conf.

-Don't mention the depracted use of nodedev-detach, it works for me and the auto detach doesn't.
+Don't mention the deprecated use of nodedev-detach, it works for me and the auto detach doesn't.
 Hook manager was hit or miss so I find manually starting it thru bash works better.
 Especially with a SSH client on my phone.

 ## You can find more information on the techniques I used here: